Worldwide Guide to Women in Leadership

 Apart from being Foreign Minister she was also Vice-Premier Minister and Minister of External Trade and Minister of Public Service and Administrative Reform.
 She was Mayor of Luxembourg Ville 1982-99, Member of the Bureau of Chamber des Deputées, President of the Parti Democratique 1994-2004, Chairperson of the Committee of Ministers of the Council of Europe in 2002 and from 2004 Member of the European Parliament. (b.
 1952-).

 1994-99 Minister of Health.
 Offered the post of Deputy President in 2005 after her ex-husband, Jacob Zuma was fired after corruption charges.
-She was candidate for the post of Deputy President of ANC in 2007 but lost to a man, who has been also been charged with corruption, like her ex-husband who became ANC President. (b.
+She was candidate for the post of Deputy President of ANC in 2007, Minister of Home Affairs 2009-12 and Chairperson of the Commission of the African Union from 2012 (b.
 1949-).

 1999-2004 Maria Eugenia Brizuela de Avila, El Salvador